zousiyu1995/zousiyu/index.md

 I am currently a Postdoctoral Research Fellow in Soochow University.

-College of Chemistry, Chemical Engineering and Materials Science, Soochow University, Suzhou, Jiangsu Province, China
+Address: College of Chemistry, Chemical Engineering and Materials Science, Soochow University, Suzhou, Jiangsu Province, China

 Email: `syzou at suda dot edu dot cn` or `zousiyu1995 at outlook dot com`

 ## PERSONAL INFORMATION

-I received my **Ph.D.** degree in Applied Chemistry from [Soochow University](https://chemistry.suda.edu.cn/) (Suzhou, China) in June 2021.
+I received my **Ph.D.** degree in **Applied Chemistry** from [Soochow University](https://chemistry.suda.edu.cn/) (Suzhou, China) in June 2021.
+But, I majored in **Chemical Engineering**.
 My advisors were Prof. [Xiao Dong Chen](https://scholar.google.com/citations?user=fg3sXKwAAAAJ&hl=zh-CN) and Prof. [Jie Xiao](https://scholar.google.com/citations?user=lKpqfmkAAAAJ&hl=zh-CN).
 During My Ph.D.
 I focused on modeling and simulation of reactors with porous structures.

-I am interested in transport phenomena (momentum, mass, and heat) in **chemical engineering**, e.g. porous media, bio-inspired systems, and enzymatic reaction systems.
+I am mainly interested in transport phenomena (momentum, mass, and heat) in nature and **chemical engineering**, e.g. porous media, bio-inspired systems, and enzymatic reaction systems.
 Typically, I model transport phenomena with computational fluid dynamics (**CFD**) and validate the models with clearly defined experiments.
 I usually use **ANSYS Fluent** as the preferred solver for CFD and **COMSOL Multiphysics** as the preferred solver for multiphysics coupling problems (mass transfer, heat transfer, etc.) and custom physics equations.
-Generally, I use scripting language (e.g., **MATLAB, Python**) to process simulation results.
-I can also understand some compiled languages (e.g., **C, Rust**) and have solved some basic **algorithm** problems using them (see my [leetcode record](https://github.com/zousiyu1995/leetcode)).
+Generally, I use scripting language (e.g., **MATLAB**) to process simulation results.

+I am also an enthusiastic self-learner and interested in various fields of computer science.
+I taught myself some programming languages (e.g., **Python, Rust, C**) and have solved some basic **Algorithm and Data Structures** problems using them (see my [leetcode record](https://github.com/zousiyu1995/leetcode)).
+I also taught myself the **LaTeX** tool chain to write notes related to mathematics and programming (see my [Github](https://github.com/zousiyu1995)).
+I know basic knowledge of **Linux** system and **Shell** programming, and was once responsible for the daily maintenance of a Linux cluster in Soochow University.

 Also find me in [Google Scholar](https://scholar.google.com/citations?user=w6AliuwAAAAJ&hl=zh-CN),  [Research Gate](https://www.researchgate.net/profile/Siyu-Zou-3),  [ORCiD](https://orcid.org/my-orcid?orcid=0000-0002-9152-9844), and [Github](https://github.com/zousiyu1995).

-## AWARD
+## AWARDS

 - **2020.07, Best Student Presentation Award**: In the 2nd National Conference on Process Modeling and Simulation, My talk on eyelashes ("Inhibition of Ocular Water Evaporation by Eyelashes: Computer Simulation and Mechanism Analysis") was awarded the Best Student Presentation Award (1 of 12 awardees out of 62 student talks).
 This work has been published in [Journal of the Royal Society Interface](https://royalsocietypublishing.org/doi/10.1098/rsif.2019.0425).
 This conference was organized by the [Simulation & Virtual Process Engineering Committee](http://www.ciesc.cn/branch/226), one of the professional committees of the [Chemical Industry and Engineering Society of China (CIESC)](http://www.ciesc.cn/).